Mia Farrow: Humanitarian activities

 In 2009, Farrow narrated a documentary, As We Forgive, relating the struggle of many of the survivors of the Rwandan genocide to forgive those who murdered family and friends.
 To show "solidarity with the people of Darfur" Farrow began a water-only fast on April 27, 2009.
 Farrow's goal was to fast for three weeks, but she called a halt after twelve days on the advice of her doctor.
 In August 2010, she testified in the trial against former Liberian President Charles Taylor in the Special Court for Sierra Leone.

+In October 2009, Farrow visited Israel and the Palestinian territories for six days.
+She expressed outrage over the conditions children in the Gaza Strip had to live in after Israel's blockade of the area, and also criticized rocket attacks by Gaza militants on southern Israel, saying that more international aid could be provided if the attacks stopped.

 Farrow helped build The Darfur Archives, which document the cultural traditions of the tribes of Darfur.
 She has filmed some 40 hours of songs, dances, children's stories, farming methods and accounts of genocide in the region's refugee camps that make up the current archives.
 Since 2011, the Archives have been housed at the Thomas J. Dodd Research Center at the University of Connecticut.
-In 2013, Farrow criticized President Barack Obama for his lack of address regarding Sudanese genocide during a United Nations General Assembly.
+In 2013, Farrow criticized President Barack Obama for his lack of address regarding the Sudanese genocide during a United Nations General Assembly.
 In February 2015, Farrow appeared in an episode of A Path Appears, a PBS documentary series from the creators of the Half the Sky movement.
 In the episode Farrow travels to Kibera, Kenya's largest slum, to share stories from organizations providing education to at-risk girls.

-Farrow has also participated in environmental activism, in 2014 protesting against Chevron, accusing the oil company of environmental damage in the South American rainforest.
+Farrow has also participated in environmental activism.
+In 2014, she protested against Chevron, accusing the oil company of environmental damage in the South American rainforest.